 Burning, itching, irritation, or dryness may occur when this medication is first applied to the skin.
-Acne, unusual hair growth, or "hair bumps" (folliculitis) may also occur.
-If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
+Acne, unusual hair growth, or small red bumps on the skin (folliculitis) may also occur.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

 Skin infections can become worse when this medication is used.
 Tell your doctor promptly if redness, swelling, or irritation does not improve.

 Rarely, it is possible this medication will be absorbed from the skin into the bloodstream.
 This can lead to side effects of too much corticosteroid.
 These side effects are more likely in children, and in people who use this medication for a long time or over large areas of the skin.
 Tell your doctor right away if any of the following side effects occur: unusual/extreme tiredness, weight loss, headache, swelling ankles/feet, increased thirst/urination, vision problems.

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.